“Dad, how many centuries are there between the past and now?”

-As the museum very well describes: It’s a journey through the last two hundred years of our small country.
+As the museum very well describes, it’s a journey through the last two hundred years of our small country.
 The great thing: it’s a combination of buildings and objects from different parts of the country, both city and rural areas.
-It’s really Holland in just one day (and not only the past, also the present)!
+It’s really Holland in just one day (and not only the past, also the present).

 ‘Open Lucht’ is Dutch for Open Air.
-This is the Dutch Open Air Museum where you can walk around and check out old dutch farm houses, cottages, a brewery, old churches, Amsterdam canal houses, windmills, and much more!
+This is the Dutch or Netherlands Open Air Museum where you can walk around and check out old dutch farm houses, cottages, a brewery, old churches, Amsterdam canal houses, windmills, and much more!

 Our kids became fascinated by the old dutch houses and traditions: making wooden shoes, extracting oil from seeds in a real oil mill.
 We also watched flax production, brewing beer, paper production and much more.